robertsLando/Mqtt2Mqtt/README.md

 The problem is every gateway maps reads and writes in different ways depending on the protocol used.
 There isn't a standard way to map a protocol in MQTT topics and also there isn't a standard payload, some sends a JSON payload with different properties (like `val` or `value` or `data` for the value and `tms` `time` `timestamp` for the timestamp/date), others use a payload with just a numeric value.

-This gateway inits an MQTT broker that sits between your MQTT gateways (or devices) and your broker.
+This gateway inits an MQTT broker that sits between your MQTT gateways (or devices) and your broker to parse incoming/outgoing MQTT messages from/to your broker in the format you need.

 Here is an example schema of how it works: